Australian Open turmoil raises questions for Tokyo Games - KION546

 Like many people across the world, Fuller and her husband Trevor have had to navigate the struggles of extra hours working from home and keeping her students engaged in online learning through the pandemic.
 With family in another state, and the death of a grandparent, Fuller said it has been “exhausting.”

 Fuller and her husband are avid tennis fans and usually buy tickets to the Australian Open.
-This year, the players, she said, are experiencing just a taste of the restrictions that herself and many others have experienced during the pandemic.
+This year, the players, she said, are experiencing just a taste of the restrictions that herself and many others have lived under during the pandemic.

 “Yes it’s difficult, it’s not ideal and not normal, but nothing is ‘normal.’
 But it’s about keeping the community safe and what we have been able to create is a relatively Covid-free Australia.”